Groups will take place locally, during the school day. You will get help to travel to the group, and back to school, if you need it.

-At the Cedar Project you can share your experiences safely and without fear of what you say being repeated to others.
-BUT if workers feel that you or another person may be at risk then they will have to share that information with people who can help.
+At Cedar you can share your experiences safely and without fear of what you say being repeated to others.
+But, if workers feel that you or another person may be at risk then they will have to share that information with people who can help.
 We will not repeat what your child says in group as we also respect their right to confidentiality, but will suggest and support them to share their experiences with you.

 Will my child be treated with respect?

 Your child and their experience is at the heart of Cedar.
 We will absolutely treat them with care and respect, reinforcing positive boundaries and also supporting their journey through Cedar.
 The programme is designed for your child to share their experiences with other children who have had similar experiences.
 Our facilitators are trained to make sure everyone is kept safe and feels valued.